efficient/fasst/README.md

  * libpapi-dev
  * gcc-5.3 (C++11 support required; gcc-4.8 works but can have ~10% lower performance)

+## Building the benchmarks
+There is no top-level Makefile.
+Each benchmark in the `app` directory is built separately with the Makefile in the benchmark's directory.

 ## Required settings
 All benchmarks run in a symmetric setting with multiple machines (i.e., there are no designated server or client machines.
 Every benchmark is contained in one